 - a.
-First priority group: children of founders, provided that this admission preference shall be limited to not more than ten percent (10%) of the capacity of the public charter school; - b.
+First priority group: (1) children of founders, followed by: (2) children of full-time employees of AHCS, provided that this admission preference shall be limited to not more than ten percent (10%) of the capacity of the public charter school; - b.
 Second priority group: siblings of pupils already selected by the lottery or other random method; - c.
 Third priority group: applicants in primary attendance area; and - d.
-Fourth priority group: applicants outside of primary attendance area. - 2.
-Attendance Areas
+Fourth priority group: applicants outside of primary attendance area

+2. Attendance Areas